Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Contributive Attribution Patterns

 To test this, we use an attribution model ContextCite \citep{cohen-wang2024contextcite}, which estimates the influence of each document on the model's generation.
 ContextCite is a fitted linear surrogate model that encodes the importance of each source in the context by taking \textit{ablated} contexts $m \in \{0,1\}^K$ as input, where $m_j=1$ indicates that sentence $j$ is present and $m_j=0$ indicates that it is masked.
 The model predicts the ground-truth logit-scaled probability for a given mask $m$ as:

 where $w \in \mathbb{R}^K$ contains per-sentence attribution weights and $b$ is a bias term.

 In our case, given a query $q$, a set of $K$ relevant documents $\mathcal{D} = \{d_1, \dots, d_k\}$, and a pool of statements $\{s_i\}$, ContextCite returns a ranked list of sentences from $\mathcal{D}$ that most influenced the generation of each $s_i$, along with their attribution scores.
 Here, $\mathcal{D}$ is composed of the cited document in the target language and all remaining documents in English.
-We evaluate attribution quality using two metrics: (1) \textbf{Hit@1} (↑): whether the top-ranked sentence originates from the cited document, and (2) \textbf{Score@1} (↑): the attribution score $w_{j^*}$ of the top-ranked sentence, indicating its estimated relative importance to the model's prediction.

-Figure~\ref{fig:contextcite} presents both metrics by each model and language.
+We evaluate attribution quality using two metrics: (1) \textbf{Hit@1} (↑): whether the top-ranked sentence originates from the cited document, and (2) \textbf{Score@1} (↑): the attribution score $w_{j^*}$ of the top-ranked sentence, indicating its estimated relative importance to the model's prediction. \autoref{fig:contextcite} presents both metrics by each model and language.
 Across all models, both metrics peak when the cited document is in English, outperforming all target language counterparts.
 This suggests that English preference is not merely a surface-level citation pattern but reflects more reliance on English sources during generation.
-Full numerical results for Hit@$k$ and Score@$k$ ($k \in \{1,3\}$) are presented in Table~\ref{tab:contextcite}.